Wavefront Calibration#

 );

-We should save the data immediately after this this two hour measurement.
+We should save the data immediately after this measurement.

 [31]:

-The raw data from wavefront calibration is stored and saved in a condensed form, where a few numbers for each superpixel is recorded.
-To use this data, we need to process the information on a per-pixel basis, rather than per-superpixel.
+The raw data from wavefront calibration is stored and saved in a compressed form, where a few floating numbers are recorded for each superpixel.
+To use this data, we still need to process the information on a per-pixel basis, rather than per-superpixel.
 This is done by FourierSLM.process_wavefront_calibration().
-There are a few options available to the user for honing the calibration processing.
+There are a few options (among others) available to the user for honing calibration processing.

 • r2_threshold sets the threshold for which bad fits are ignored.
 Notice below that there is significant clipping in the domain of the SLM.
-Within the clipped region, the fits are good, but outside it’s clear that it’s just noise.
-The threshold r2_threshold can be adjusted to omit or include superpixels at the user’s preference.
-There are a few adaptive features to guess what the phase would look like in noise superpixels close to superpixels that are above threshold.
-Noise pixels outside of this are given a flat phase propagating out from the center.
+Within the clipped region, the fits are good, but outside it’s noise.
+The threshold r2_threshold can be adjusted to omit or include superpixels at the user’s preference (boundary marked as red lines in the below plots).
+There are a few adaptive features to guess what the phase would look like in below-threshold superpixels.

 • smooth adds blurring to the final result to smooth out the discretization caused by the superpixel approach.
 This will yield better results in practice as it avoids discontinuities between superpixels.